uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

-R data visualisation with RStudio and ggplot2: an introduction
+R data visualisation with RStudio and ggplot2: introduction
 ================
-2019-05-13
+2019-11-28

 > This document is redacted in Rmd; the source file is available here:
 > <https://gitlab.com/stragu/DSH/blob/master/R/ggplot2_intro/ggplot2_intro.Rmd>
-> It is then knitted as a GitHub document, which is the best version to
+> It is then knitted as a Markdown document, which is the best version
-> view online and to print:
+> to view online and to print:
 > <https://gitlab.com/stragu/DSH/blob/master/R/ggplot2_intro/ggplot2_intro.md>

 If you want to review the installation instructions:
 <https://gitlab.com/stragu/DSH/blob/master/R/Installation.md>

 Everything we write today will be saved in your R project.
-Please remember to save it in your H drive or USB if you are using Library computers.
+Please remember to save it on your H drive or USB if you are using Library computers.

 ## Essential shortcuts